Findomain/Findomain/docs/INSTALLATION.md

 **Default values while connecting to database server**

-Findomain have some default values that are used when they are not set.
+Findomain has some default values that are used when they are not set.
 They are listed below:

 1) If you only specify the `-m` flag without more arguments or don't specify one of the options Findomain sets: